2017 Work Weekend Policies and Guidelines

 No pets are allowed at Work Weekends.

 Coffee, tea, and snacks are provided in the morning, and lunch is served on Saturday and Sunday.
-Some participants may chip in for a dinner of pizza brought from a local restaurant.
+A dinner of pizza is typically ordered from a local restaurant.

 Camping overnight is encouraged!
 The campfire is a great way to get to know other Fireflies, and you can get an early start on work the next day.